 - hitting the ball while out of bounds, by the sideline of the court, parallel to the kitchen or

-- hitting the pickleball mid-air and landing with both feet outside the non-volley zone on the left or right sideline.
+- by jumping and hitting the pickleball mid-air and landing with both feet outside the non-volley zone on the left or right sideline.

 Who was the Erne named after in Pickleball?